Foods that contain natural digestive enzymes

 Protease aids the digestion and absorption of proteins.

 Papayas contain papain (proteases) that help digest proteins.
 Papain is also available as a meat tenderizer and digestive supplement.
 It is best ripe and uncooked, as heat exposure can destroy these digestive enzymes.
-Also, unripe or semi-ripe papayas can be dangerous for pregnant women, as it may stimulate contractions.
+Also, unripe or semi-ripe papayas can be dangerous for pregnant women, as they may stimulate contractions.

 The following are enzymes found in Raw honey: